bleonheart/bleonheart.github.io/docs/Creations/creations.md

 ### Automatic Events

 **Description**:

-Adds automatic events that spawn entities and NPCs, similar to the Wild Wasteland perk from Fallout.

-**Features**:

-- Random or scheduled events.
-- Unique encounters, treasure hunts, or NPC invasions.
+Spawns random or scheduled events around the map (e.g., rare NPC encounters or treasure drops).

 ---

 ### Teleportable Doors

 **Description**:

-Adds a system where players can interact with doors to be teleported to different locations.

-**Features**:

-- Linked-door teleports or multi-destination menus.
-- Potential cooldown or permission checks.
+Creates linked doors that teleport players between locations, with optional permissions or cooldowns.

 ---

 ## HUDs/UIs

+---

 ### EFT HUD

 **Description**:

-Adds a HUD similar to [Escape from Tarkov](https://www.escapefromtarkov.com/).

-**Features**:

-- Minimalistic ammo/health/stamina indicators.
-- Inspired by EFT’s style and layout.
+Mimics the Escape from Tarkov HUD, showing minimalistic health, ammo, and stamina bars on-screen.

 ---

 ### Modified Character Creation

 **Description**:

-Adds an automatic description generator based on character details.
-Can include an ID system that displays various information about a player.

-**Features**:

-- Dynamic description creation (height, weight, traits).
-- ID cards with embedded data.
+Adds an automatic description generator, including physical stats (height, weight) or attributes for new characters.
+May also provide an in-game ID system.

 ---

 ### Fallout 76 HUD

 **Description**:

-Adds a HUD similar to [Fallout 76](https://fallout.bethesda.net/en/games/fallout-76).

-**Features**:

-- AP meter, health bar, radiation indicators, etc.
-- Authentic Fallout 76 style and color scheme.
+Reproduces the Fallout 76 interface, including AP, health, rad meters, and the signature aesthetic.

 ---

 ### Start Info

 **Description**:

-Adds a start information window that explains the setting of your game mode.

-**Features**:

-- Custom text/graphics for new players.
-- Configurable design and pop-up triggers.
+Displays a custom pop-up or window on first join to explain the server setting, lore, or rules.

 ---

 ### Fallout 3/New Vegas HUD

 **Description**:

-Adds a [Fallout: New Vegas](https://fallout.bethesda.net/en/game/fallout-new-vegas) themed HUD.

-**Features**:

-- Classic green Pip-Boy style bars.
-- Health, AP, RAD, ammo counters in FNV style.
+Provides a classic green Pip-Boy style HUD, showing health, AP, rad levels, and ammo counters.

 ---

 ### Video Intro

 **Description**:

-Adds introductory video sequences that play whenever a player first joins the server.
-Useful for introducing rules, lore, or gameplay objectives.

-**Features**:

-- **Customizable Intro Videos**: Upload and assign specific videos to play for new players.
-- **Trigger Mechanisms**: Can be triggered on first login or entering specific areas.
-- **Seamless Integration**: Smooth transitions between video intros and gameplay.
-- **Interactive Prompts**: Optionally require rule acceptance or tutorial navigation.
-- **Support for Multiple Formats**: Compatible with various video formats.
+Adds an introductory video (or series of videos) that plays for new players, conveying rules, lore, or tutorials.
+The system supports various triggers—such as first-time login or entering specific areas—and seamlessly transitions back to gameplay afterward.
+It can also incorporate prompts for rule acceptance or tutorial navigation, and supports multiple video formats for maximum compatibility.

 **Video**: